First time buyer bridging loans explained

 You may also be asked to prove your income, where you plan to exit your bridging loan by refinancing to a new lender.

-For property refurbishment bridging finance, you will also have to provide detail on the works you plan on undertaking, the costs of works and timescales for its completion.
+For property refurbishment finance, you will also have to provide detail on the works you plan on undertaking, the costs of works and timescales for its completion.
 You can learn more about this in our guide on bridging finance for property developers.